yuvaldrori/documentation/_posts/faq/2015-05-01-testing-prs-from-forked-repositories.md

   - faq
 ---

 Codeship does not support testing pull requests from forked repositories at the moment.
-You'd need to configure the forked repository seperately on Codeship or push the branch to the already configured repository instead.
+You'd need to configure the forked repository separately on Codeship or push the branch to the already configured repository instead.